 A: Even though you may access Moodle via any browser, it is recommended that you choose a browser that you could take advantage of file drag/drop feature.
 Up to 2012 Fall, only Firefox and Google Chrome are supporting the drag/drop feature to make you upload the file to your Moodle course extremely easy.

-As a result, we highly recommend to use up-to-date Firefox or Google Chrome on both Windows and Mac system.
+As a result, we highly recommend to use up-to-date Firefox on both Windows and Mac system.

-A: After you log into Moodle with your Lasell Network user id and password, “MY COURSES” tab is at the top right.
-Hover over the tab, and click any one of your courses to enter the course home page and begin the editing process.
+A: After you log into Moodle with your Lasell Network user id and password, go to "Navigation Block" on left and click arrow next to "My Courses" to expand your course list, and click any one of your courses to enter the course home page and begin the editing process.

 A: Yes, you forgot to open your course to your students.
 To make the course open to students:

-Now your course is accessible by your students on Moodle.
+Now your course is accessible to students on Moodle.

 A: Uploading a file is generally very simple.
 If it didn't work, check the name of the file.
 It shouldn't have any punctuation in it: no commas, apostrophe, plus sign, etc. Remove all punctuation by renaming the file and then try the upload again.

-A: Uploading just means putting your document up onto the Moodle server or any Internet server.
-You can upload just about any file type to Moodle, however the type of document that you upload affects how your students can view it.
+A: You can upload just about any file type to Moodle, however the type of document that you upload affects how your students can view it.
 If you upload documents that were created and saved in specific software programs (Word, PowerPoint, Excel, etc.), your students will have to have that particular software installed on their computer to view the documents.